 In fact, God claims direct responsibility for placing the entire human race in the condition in which we find ourselves.
 Yes, God made us mortal sinners!
 God placed us in the world to experience both good and evil for very specific reasons.
 I’m going to put it to you bluntly: It’s God’s responsibility you are a mortal sinner who will die some day!
 This still isn’t sounding like very good news, is it?
 But at least it presents a radically different—and more hopeful—view from the traditional biblical view you may have heard or read.
 The good good news is still on the way…

 Okay, in a nutshell, here’s the “good” good news: Through the death of Jesus on the cross some 2,000 years ago, God has already potentially provided salvation for all of us from our dying condition as mortal sinners.
 Yep, it’s all taken care of.
 Bought and paid for.
 Totally.
 Completely.
 He is responsible for our being in our sinful, mortal condition.
 He’s fully responsible.
 So…it’s his job to get us out of the condition we find ourselves in.
 And that’s what he’s done.
 God assures us that because of Jesus’ virgin birth, sinless life, cruel death, and resurrection from death on our behalf, we will all be set free from sin, “overcome” death, and experience immortality in an eternal, loving relationship with God.

 Through what Jesus accomplished on our behalf, God has already set us free from our mortal dying condition, forgiven us of all our sins, and reconciled us to himself.
 That has been his intention all along.
-Those have always been his plans and purposes for every human born since Adam and Eve.
+Those have always been his purposes for every human born since Adam and Eve.
 Those were his intentions for you even before you were conceived and born.